Firebreak by Nicole Kornher-Stace

 The world-building is really good, both for the game and the real world.
 They mutually reinforce each other both in terms of narrative events and the actual structure of life under the Corporation.
 The idea and reality of resource scarcity is constant, especially early but it never goes away and is very important to the plot.

 My favorite character's very description is a spoiler so I can't talk about him much, but I loved the strange rapport between him a Mal, a kind of uneasy peace from someone losing everything and everyone he trusted (which was a short list to begin with).

 The ending is emotionally devastating, coming together in a strange blend of bleak and hopeful.
 It perfectly cements this as the kind of book where I need everyone to read it so they know what it put me through.
 There's a sense of finality, inevitability, which suffuses the latter part of the story.
 Watching everything play out and hoping it won't quite end up as bad as it looks.

-CW for rationing, confinement, cursing, blood, medical content (graphic), gun violence ( graphic), violence (graphic), child abuse (backstory), police brutality (graphic), torture (graphic), parental death (backstory), child death, major character death, death.
+CW for rationing, confinement, cursing, alcohol, excrement (brief), blood, gore, fire/fire injury (graphic), medical content (graphic), medical trauma (graphic), gun violence (graphic), violence (graphic), child abuse (backstory), police brutality (graphic), torture (graphic), parental death (backstory), child death, major character death, death.